AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 "You got a location?"
 I asked Sage when he picked up.

-"I do."
-He said.
+"I do,"  he said.
 "He wasn't hard to find.
 But you aren't going to like it."

 "Where is he?"
 I asked, "As long as he's not dead I think I can deal with it."

 Sage sighed.
 "He's in Vegas."

 "What?"
 I asked.

 "His phone is in Vegas.
 His secondary phone is in Vegas."